Sammy Friday and Margot Hetzke Joined Program This Week

 "Abe is really knowledgeable with the New England prep school area from his previous ties with Dartmouth and Bowdoin and is going to recruit high caliber individuals," head coach Jimmy Patsos said upon his hiring.

-Prior to Dartmouth, Woldeslassie served for two seasons as an assistant at Bowdoin where he helped guide the Polar Bears to a combined 31-18 record.
-He aided in the recruitment of and helped mentor NESCAC Player of the Year Lucas Hausman and two-time NESCAC Defensive Player of the Year John Swords.
+Prior to Dartmouth, Woldeslassie served for two seasons as an assistant coach at Bowdoin College.
+He helped guide the Polar Bears to a combined 31-18 record during his time in Brunswick.
+In addition to all basketball-related duties, Woldeslassie served as the recruiting coordinator and helped mentor NESCAC Player of the Year Lucas Hausman and two-time NESCAC Defensive Player of the Year John Swords.

-Woldeslassie also spent two years working at Impact Basketball in Las Vegas, aiding in player development, helping students with college recruitment, and assisting with NBA pre-draft workouts in both 2008 and 2009.
+Woldeslassie spent two years coaching at Impact Basketball in Las Vegas, aiding in player development, helping students with college recruitment, and assisting with NBA pre-draft workouts in 2008 and 2009.
 In the summer of 2009, he held a head coaching position at the Basketball Training Institute in Pasadena, California.
+Woldeslassie also coached a 10-player team of college players against international competition in Belgium and Germany in the summer of 2015.